What's the Matter With You (Part 1)

 The case had ground to a stand still; although Admiral Everhart had filed an assault charge in addition to the drug trafficking.
 Everhart was also checking into other violations that the school might wish to pursue.
 The crime lab in Boston had been backlogged with high volumes and short staffing, but his latest call had spurred them into assuring him his request was next on the list.

-Inspector Roberts had to acknowledge that the man kept his word, Mike Williamson walked into the station, without escort, at the time he had said he would.
+Detective Roberts had to acknowledge that the man kept his word, Mike Williamson walked into the station, without escort, at the time he had said he would.
 The tail he’d put on the man said he’d stopped for a quick meal at the hotel before driving straight to the police station.

 The officer at the desk had shown Mike into an interrogation room, and Roberts was now watching him through the one-way glass to size him up.
 The Inspector filled a couple cups of coffee and entered the room to greet the waiting Mike, handing over the hot cup while taking a seat opposite the man.